jstar1/Mine-Sweeper/README.md

 ###Justin Moore

-This is the classic Mine Sweeper game the game i s built using javascript
+This is the classic Mine Sweeper game the game is built using javascript